Could you represent and support members of your community?

 can give independent views on a range of issues

-District Chairs will be provided with opportunities such as training and attendance at relevant conferences and master classes.
+District Chairs will be provided with continuing professional development opportunities such as training and attendance at relevant conferences and master classes.

-Applicants will be shortlisted and interviewed for the role.
-The role hold a tenure of two years and an honorarium payment and travel expenses will be available to successful candidates.
+Applicants will be shortlisted and interviewed for the roles.
+The roles holds a tenure of two years and an honorarium payment and travel expenses will be available to successful candidates.